Cam-4587/TechTalk/Testing.md

 ## Lighthouse testing

-To help with performance and accessiblity:
+To help with performance and accessibility:
 * ```lang = "en-US``` was added to the top HTML tag
 * Google fonts imports has moved from style.css to the head section of base.html.
 * ```async``` and ```defer``` have been added to scripts.